 DR KATE CHETTY

-Dr Kate Chetty is the Legal Executive Officer to Head Defence Legal in the Department of Defence.
-She is responsible for providing high quality and strategic legal advice on complex and sensitive matters, including personnel management, complaints and special claims involving members of the Australian Public Service and Australian Defence Force.
+Dr Kate Chetty is the Director of the Office of the Chief Counsel in the Department of Defence.
+She is responsible for providing high quality and strategic legal advice on complex and sensitive matters, including personnel management and complaints involving members of the Australian Public Service and Australian Defence Force.
 She is committed to resolving disputes through practical and pragmatic solutions.
-Kate is also involved in the maintenance of the Defence legislation program, provides advice on legislative reform proposals across Government, and has been part of several reform teams within the department.
+Kate also leads complex legal reform workstreams as part of the maintenance of the Defence legislation program, and provides advice on legislative reform proposals across Government.

 Kate’s post graduate tertiary qualifications include a Master of Laws and a Master of Business.
 Her PhD related to the scope of the constitutional defence power and threats to human rights.
 Her research interests and publications relate to constitutional rights and the separation of judicial power.

 DR LOLA AKIN-OJELABI

 Dr Lola Akin Ojelabi is a Senior Lecturer and Director of Programs (LLB) in the School of Law, La Trobe University, Australia.
 She is admitted to legal practice in Nigeria and Australia and a nationally accredited mediator (Australia).

 Lola has researched extensively in the field of conflict resolution, particularly focusing on culture and alternative dispute resolution processes, alternative dispute resolution and access to justice, ethics and justice in mediation and conflict resolution and international law.
 Her research projects have included evaluation of the Broadmeadows Family Relationship Centre focusing on cultural appropriateness and family violence issues, the use of ADR by Community Legal Centres as a means of improving access to justice, justice quality and accountability in mediation practice, ethics and justice in mediation.